itsteddyyo/strategy-pack/documentation/AREA.md

 ![TopCards](/documentation/area-strategy-top-cards.png "TopCards")

 With the topCards option you can pass any array of cards you like.
-Just like with a normal lovelace dashboard config in yaml.
+Just like with a normal lovelace dashboard config in YAML.